1403753/VIS/A2/README.md

 	On mouseover, a pinned city will yield a tooltip that explains how to unpin a single city or multiple cities at once.
-Since the tooltip does such a good job, I will refrain from explaining this here and just mention that I implemented some kind of 2D 'band-UNselection' here (the implementation does not simplify for unselecting cities, I just wanted to explore my dyslexic side).
+Since the tooltip does such a good job, I will refrain from explaining this here and just mention that I implemented some kind of 2D 'band-UNselection' here (the complexity for band-unselecting cities is the same as for selecting them.
+I just wanted to explore my dyslexic side.).

 - Additional table:
 	When a city is selected, a word and a number pop up on the right table with the stapler.
 	The word is a synonym for the selected city, and the number is the total ammount of crimes commited over the entire time period.
 This is where the enter/update/delete pattern comes into play.
-	Just in case you're wondering about the stapler, it's an hommage to the film 'Office Space'.

 - Popup histogram:
 	When selecting a city, most certainly a histogram will pop up.
 It will indicate the age of the	criminals for the selected year, if and only if there was a crime from a citicen in that specific year.
 Otherwise there will be no popup.
-	If multiple cities are selected, the histogram shows the accumulated data	for all	selected cities in a specific year.
-The popup also incorporates draging and closing-on-demand mechanisms but is strictly redrawn after every change (which simplifies things for now).
+	If multiple cities are selected, the histogram shows the accumulated data	for all	selected cities for a specific year.
+The popup also incorporates draging and closing-on-demand mechanisms but is strictly reappended after every change (which simplifies things for now).

 - Scrubber for selecting the year:
 	The scrubber is located on the right table under my shiny red stapler.
 I chose a range